-Even the biggest and most successful companies have to work hard to improve their funnel and conversion rates.
+Even the biggest and most successful companies must work hard to improve their funnel and conversion rates.
 This should always be a work in progress, and you need to be willing to recognize flaws and work on fixing them.

-You need to understand, what does conversion mean in business, and how to achieve a high converting sales funnel to improve B2B sales.
+You need to understand what conversion means in business and how to achieve a high converting sales funnel to improve B2B sales.

 No funnel is perfect, but when building and managing your sales funnel, there are some common mistakes that marketers make.
 Luckily, these errors can be fixed.

-Here are 7 mistakes you should avoid at all costs and how you can overcome them:
+Here are seven mistakes you should avoid at all costs and how you can overcome them:

 Having a weak offer

-When business owners make their sales funnel, one of the most common mistakes they make is to provide a weak sales offer.
+When business owners make their sales funnel, one of the most common mistakes is providing a weak sales offer.

-Customers need to see value and a reason to buy.
-To do this, rather than just trying to sell a product, focus on selling an offer.
-Providing a low-cost option, such as a discount, trial, or lower priced limited service, can trigger the customer into making a purchase.
+Customers need to see the value and a reason to buy.
+To do this, focus on selling an offer rather than just trying to sell a product.
+Providing a low-cost option, such as a discount, trial, or lower-priced limited service, can trigger the customer to purchase.